double-a-digital/resume-as-code/README.md

 ## Why This?

-Most resume builders hide the details.
 This template gives you full control.
 Version it with Git, write in JSON, and generate polished outputs with developer tools.

 ✅ No WYSIWYG

 ✅ No fees

 ✅ Just code and GitHub Actions magic